stuckyb/MOL/app/README.md

 # Backends

 We're using [App Engine backends](http://code.google.com/appengine/docs/python/backends/) for executing long running jobs that pre-cache CartoDB queries.
-For example, on of these jobs queries CartoDB for a distict list of `scientificname`, and for each one, performs a second CartoDB search profile query (e.g., a row per source/type) and stores the results in the `CacheItem` entity.
+For example, one of these jobs queries CartoDB for a distict list of `scientificname`, and for each one, performs a second CartoDB search profile query (e.g., a row per source/type) and stores the results in the `CacheItem` entity.

 Backends are configured in `backends.yaml`.